Taste is the most valuable skill in marketing

 What does this mean for hiring?

 Companies will start hiring for judgment, editorial instinct, and brand sensibility.
-They will look for marketers who have shipped enough campaigns to have developed pattern recognition.
-Who have seen enough failures to know what failure looks like before it happens.
+They will look for marketers who have shipped enough campaigns to know what failure looks like before it happens.
 Who can evaluate AI output the way a senior editor evaluates a junior writer's draft.

 I run marketing organizations.
 This is what I tell my teams.